 30+ miles from Porth

-Tremenheere Sculpture Gardens – art installations woven through exotic and sub-tropical plants in the valley, wood and stream.
+Tremenheere Sculpture Gardens – art installations are woven through exotic and sub-tropical plants in the valley, wood and stream.
 Lime Tree Café provides locally sourced fresh and seasonal snacks and dishes.
 Gallery, shop and deli.
 Nr Gulval, Penzance TR20 8YL

-Trewidden Garden – 15 acre garden including a large camellia and magnolia collection. rare and champion trees and shrubs as well as plant sales and refreshments.
+Trewidden Garden – 15-acre garden including a large camellia and magnolia collection. rare and champion trees and shrubs as well as plant sales and refreshments.
 Buryas Bridge, Penzance TR20 8TT

 Tregwainton – 25 acres with spectacular views across Mount’s Bay.
 Wooded paths, a stream, and a magnificent series of walled gardens full of many unusual species bought back by intrepid plant explorers and then hybridised.
 Children’s trails and tearoom.
 (National Trust).
 Madron, near Penzance, Cornwall, TR20 8RZ

 Antony – The location for Tim Burton’s ‘Alice In Wonderland’ and one of the finest Queen Anne houses in the West Country, step back in time to the era of the Civil War, now home to the Carew Pole family.
-Art, gardens and sculptures including a National Collection of Daylilies, formal gardens with topiary, a knot garden and woodland garden.
+Art, gardens and sculptures including a National Collection of Daylilies, formal gardens with topiary, a knot garden and a woodland garden.
 Torpoint PL11 2QA

 Cotehele Manor and Cotehele Mill – Built between 1485 and 1627, the Tudor house beside the River Tamar was home to The Edcgcumbe family.
 Formally planted terraces look over the Valley garden with its medieval dovecote, stew pond, orchards, Victorian summerhouse and tower.
 Historic quayside buildings sit by the restored family sailing barge.
-Surrounded by countryside walks, Cotehele Mill can be reached through the Morden Valley where freshly ground wholemeal flour can be purchased on milling days and is also used in the estates restaurants (National Trust).
+Surrounded by countryside walks, Cotehele Mill can be reached through the Morden Valley where freshly ground wholemeal flour can be purchased on milling days and is also used in the estate’s restaurants (National Trust).
 St Dominick, near Saltash, PL12 6TA

-Mount Edgcumbe Country Park – Restored to 18th century splendour, the house was home to the Earls of Mount Edgcumbe for 400 years, and is set in some 865 acres of parkland on the Rame Peninsula.
+Mount Edgcumbe Country Park – Restored to 18th-century splendour, the house was home to the Earls of Mount Edgcumbe for 400 years and is set in some 865 acres of parkland on the Rame Peninsula.
 The Grade 1 listed gardens include English, Italian, French, American and New Zealand, along with a deer park.
 Wonderful woodland and coastal walks, several tearooms and restaurant, Adventure Segway and Disc Golf.
 Cremyll, Torpoint, PL10 1HZ